k2view-academy/K2View-Academy/articles/03_logical_units/22_native_support_for_NoSQL.md

 The Logical Unit can be created based on the Document DB, using the metadata retrieved from the Catalog.
 The nested hierarchy levels are then created as LU tables.

-Start the LU creation by the right click on the dataset which represents the document and clicking 'Add Table to Schema with Descendants'.
+Start the LU creation by right-clicking the dataset that represents the document and selecting 'Add Table to Schema with Descendants'.

 ![](images/document_storage_create_lu.png)